 Things to Remember in VBA Cells

-- CELLS is a property but RANGE is an Object.
+- CELLS is property, but the RANGE is an Object.
 We can use property with objects but not object to the property.

 - Cells (1, 2) is B1 cell, similarly Cells (1, ”B”) is also B1 cell.